 As many machines now have multiple win lines, each of these gives the player another chance to win the jackpot; so looking back at our 3 reel slot with 16 symbols per reel; if that slot were to have 3 win lines (i.e. a top, middle and bottom line win) then the slot odds of spinning the jackpot should be 3 in 4096.
 As players usually wish to win the maximum jackpot on any machine the experts usually recognize that playing the maximum stake per line is the best strategy as it ensures the biggest return on your money, of course with the darker side being that if you lose, you certainly lose bigger too.
 Well you know what they say; you've got to speculate to accumulate!

 All slots have a payback percentage (the slot odds).
 This percentage is the amount of money the machine will pay out of the money put in to the machine.
-Looking at the UK's favorite type of slot, the pub Fruit Machine, the payback percentage is a rather dour 70%, which in fact is a very low return when compared to the casino slots.
-However, in Las Vegas and other gambling centers, including most online casinos, due to the competitive nature of the gambling market these slot odds are usually as good as 90% and upwards, with some machines paying as much as 98%, which is almost as good a return as Blackjack.
+Looking at the UK's favorite type of slot, the pub Fruit Machine, the payback percentage is a rather dour 70%.
+However, in Las Vegas and other gambling centers, including most online casinos, due to the competitive nature of the gambling market, slot odds are usually as good as 90% and upwards, with some machines paying as much as 98%, which is almost as good a return as Blackjack.

 With mathematics and probabilities one thing to remember is that results never come with order; that is to say, if something has a probability of happening 1 in 5 trials, it doesn't happen every 5 trials, in fact, it may well be that the event happens twice in a row and then not again for 10 trials.
 Players often try to use this fact to their advantage and try to look for machines which have been in a "cycle of loss" and are about to go into a winning run (often called a "streak" or a "rave" by players) as the internal computer brings back the machine onto the correct payout percentage.
 The truth of the matter however is, the longer you play on any machine the more the payout will adhere to the stated percentage as this result becomes more accurate over more trials.